-There are certain things you can always expect on a long-distance trail.
+There are certain things you can always expect from a long-distance trail.
 Aching muscles, a constantly rumbly stomach and extreme weight-loss are inevitable on treks of exceptional length.
-There was, however, one aspect I could have never anticipated; the incredible kindness of strangers.
+However, there was one aspect I could have never anticipated; the incredible kindness of strangers.
 I received enough love on Day 33 to carry me through the rest of the Heysen Trail and beyond.

 My belly was awake several hours before the rest of my body.
 After the most depressing dinner of the trail on Day 32, it wasn’t entirely thrilled with my 9 am slumber.
-It was, in fact, an Instagram message that caused me to stir.
+Although, it was the dinging notification of an Instagram message that caused me to stir.
 A Burra local by the name of Ali had written to say that she and her son had left me a care package to collect and enjoy.
 I was gobsmacked.
 Such amazing generosity from someone I had never met.
-I gladly accepted, much to the approval of my stomach.
+I gladly and gratefully accepted, much to the approval of my stomach.

-I never realised Burra’s special influence on Australia’s past.
-Its claims to be ‘a historic copper town and the merino capital of the world’ were justified in 1994 when it was placed on the National Heritage List for it’s ‘outstanding significance to the nation’.
-The town represents a milestone in Australia’s history of mining, as its vast scale marked the beginning of the country’s rich metal mining industry.
+I had never realised Burra’s unique influence on shaping Australia’s history.
+Its claims to be ‘a historic copper town and the merino capital of the world’ were justified in 1994 when the town was placed on the National Heritage List for it’s ‘outstanding significance to the nation’.
+The region represents a milestone in Australia’s history of mining, as its vast scale marked the beginning of the country’s rich metal mining industry.

 From 1850 to1860, Burra’s Monster Mine produced five percent of the world’s copper and, at its peak in 1859, employed more than 1200 workers.